Learn How to Tell the Difference

 - Stuffy nose

-If you suffer from constant congestion, sinusitis or allergies you should consider visiting an ear nose and throat (ENT) doctor to seek proper diagnosis and permanent solutions for your condition.
+Now that you’re able to answer the is it congestion, allergies or sinus infection?
+You should consider visiting an ear nose and throat (ENT) doctor to seek proper diagnosis and permanent solutions for your condition.
 Dr. Raza Pasha is an excellent ENT doctor servicing Houston and its surrounding areas.
-To schedule an appointment please click here.
+Do not hesitate to schedule an appointment.